Wednesday, September 12, 2018

 add(listElement)

-It is used for adding element to list.
+It is used for adding element to the end of list

 size();